madison-schaaff/portfolio/_projects/Boeing-737-Max-Ethical-Analysis.md

 - Ethical decision-making is foundational to engineering practice.
 - Sociotechnical awareness is essential when designing high-stakes aerospace systems.

-The analysis reinforced that ethical responsibility is not an optional supplement to engineering—it is a core professional requirement that directly influences public safety and trust.
+The analysis reinforced that ethical responsibility is not an optional supplement to engineering — it is a core professional requirement that directly influences public safety and trust.